 Level 2 certification requires that you hold a valid HPR Level 1 certification before applying.
 You can examine the HPR Level 2 Certification Procedures covered in this page for more information, as well as review the HPR Level 2 Study Guide.
 Please note that the NAR high power certification is only one consideration when purchasing and using high power rocket motors.
-Compliance with local and state laws as well as federal regulations (e.g., FAA FAR Part 101) is also required.
+Compliance with local and state laws as well as federal regulations (e.g., FAA FAR Part 101, NFPA 1127, etc.) is also required.

 High Power certification is intended to provide a measure of the modeler’s competence to avoid gross violations of good modeling practice and safe model operation.
 The program is not foolproof.
 A single demonstration of a modeler’s skills does not guarantee consistent safe performance.
 The certification program does not replace competent range personnel (note that high power range safety officers will require high power certification per NFPA 1127) to provide assurance of safe models and operating practices.